-Ratified at 10-22-2009 GM Amended January 2014
+Ratified at Oct.
+22, 2019 GM Amended January 2014

-Absentee Treasurer Policy
+B. Absentee Secretary-Treasurer Policy

-In the event the Treasurer is unable to attend for more than two (2) weeks, or if the position is vacant, the Coordinator shall be empowered to sign and issue cheques.
-Cheques issued under this policy shall be countersigned by any other signing officer.
-A full report of unusual disbursements shall be kept and provided to the newly-appointed Treasurer when appointed.
-In an emergency, any two signing officers may authorize a cheque without the Treasurer's presence or signature, provided that a report of the same is provided to the Treasurer immediately.
+In the event the Secretary-Treasurer is unable to sign, approve, and issue payments, or if the position is vacant, the Coordinator shall be empowered to act on their behalf.
+Any payments issued under this policy shall be countersigned by any other signing officer.
+A full report of unusual disbursements shall be kept and provided to the newly-appointed Secretary-Treasurer when appointed or the current Secretary-Treasurer upon their return.